Charlie Watkins (sound engineer): Career

 Determined to design an effective sound reinforcement system more powerful than what was available at the time, Watkins had the idea of adding together multiple slaved solid state amplifiers to drive stacks of loudspeakers, resulting in the WEM SL100 slave amplifier.
 Additionally, he had WEM's designers create a PA mixer with built-in equalization and outputs for the slave amplifiers.
 In 1967, he approached Marquee Club owner and Windsor Jazz & Blues Festival organizer Harold Pendleton with an offer to design and build a 1000-watt system (far more powerful than any PA system at that time) that would make it possible for the famous festival to expand its audience size significantly.
 Pendleton accepted, and Watkins delivered the 1000-watt system in time for the event.
-The PA system was so loud that it local residents complained to the authorities, who leveled charges against Watkins and attempted to regulate the volume of the festival.
+The PA system was so loud that local residents complained to the authorities, who leveled charges against Watkins and attempted to regulate the volume of the festival.
 Watkins was later defended in court by the Right Honourable Quintin Hogg, where the case was dismissed.

 Watkins' PA mixer, which was modified during the festival to allow adjustment of the input sensitivity, resulted in a WEM product, the Audiomaster, in 1968.

 Watkins' company's kilowatt-range PA systems became standard for British music festivals, including Stones in the Park in July 1969, the Isle of Wight Festival in 1969 and 1970, and the Glastonbury Festival.
 Watkins also provided the PA system for Janis Joplin's performance at the Royal Albert Hall in April 1969, with the singer announcing to the audience how pleased she was with the sound of her voice that night.
 Watkins established friendships with many of the musicians who used his equipment, including Jimi Hendrix, David Bowie, and Marc Bolan.
 In 1974, in the wake of controversy surrounding the dangers of sound levels at concerts, Watkins decided to shut down Watkins Electric Music and returned to playing the accordion.
 He continued to invent, developing new accordions, accordion amplifiers, and MIDI accordion systems.

 In 2011, Watkins was awarded the Audio Pro International Lifetime Achievement Award for his groundbreaking approach to loudspeakers and PA for outdoor rock events.
-He passed away at his home in Balham in 2014 at the age of 91.
+He died at his home in Balham in 2014 at the age of 91.